vibrantleaf/ElegantFin-no-hidden/README.md

 ### ✨ Key Features
 - modern layouts and colors
 - new animations on some elements
-- reduced clutter by hiding unimportant buttons and elements
+~~- reduced clutter by hiding unimportant buttons and elements~~ restored icons to repair core functionality and to ease navigation.
 - overall rounded design
 - stylish borders, hover effects and shadows
 - various fixes to the user experience